2014 Alcorn State Braves football team

 The 2014 Alcorn State Braves football team represented Alcorn State University in the 2014 NCAA Division I FCS football season.
 The Braves were led by third year head coach Jay Hopson and played their home games at Casem-Spinks Stadium.
 They were a member of the East Division of the Southwestern Athletic Conference (SWAC) and finished with a record of 10–3 and as SWAC champions after they defeated Southern in the SWAC Championship Game.

-After the season, Alcorn State was named the 2014 black college football national champions.